measurement-factory/squid-notes/thumbs.md

 ----

-When testing, check that the changed code was actually exercised.
-Avoid claiming that the PR was tested unless you have verified that the changes were exercised during the tests.
+<a name="test-changes"></a>When testing, check that the changed code was actually exercised.
+Avoid
+claiming that the PR was tested unless you have verified that the changes were exercised during the tests.
 ----